bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 I want to add a click handler, so that when a click happens.
 Then add an anonymous function that runs when you click these links.
-This anonymous function will run and is always on typing from the outside ends so that you don&apos;t lose any curly braces or semi-colons.
+This anonymous function will run and is always on typing from the outside ends so that you don&apos;t lose any curly braces or semi-colons.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 226/227. set and test color & background of tags (133) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">